Casco Bay: World War II

 In 1943, former Maine Governor Percival P. Baxter donated Mackworth Island to the state, which designated the island a state park in 1946.

 On April 23, 1945, several miles off Cape Elizabeth, became the next-to-last U.S. Navy warship sunk during World War II, after a torpedo attack by the German U-boat U-853.
 Forty-nine crew members died in the attack, with 13 rescued.
 The destroyer dropped depth charges after a sonar contact, but U-853 was able to evade the attack.

 On May 8, the day after Germany's unconditional surrender to Allied forces, U-boat U-805 became the first German U-boat to send a signal of its commander's intent to surrender.
 A boarding party from a U.S. destroyer-escort instructed the commander to steer U-805 to Casco Bay, with the surrender effected on May 15.

 In October 1946, New England Shipbuilding launched the last of the 266 Liberty ships it built in South Portland, more than a year after the surrender of Japan ended World War II.

 Records show that 770 ships passed through Casco Bay between January 1941 and January 1947, with as many as 140 more possibly having done so.

+In 1948, the federal War Assets Administration put multiple island military reservations up for sale in Casco Bay, including Cow Island, Great Diamond Island, Little Chebeague Island and shorefront property on Long Island, with World War II veterans given priority for any purchases.